cbeuw/GoQuiet/README.md

 This plugin merges these two functionalities together, and also prevents the firewall from identifiying the nature of the proxy server through replaying shadowsocks' traffic.

-Beyond the benefit of bypassing the firewall, it can also deceive traffic controls imposed by ISP.
-See [this section](#a-potential-gateway-to-free-internet-after-net-neutrality-repeal)
+Beyond the benefit of bypassing the firewall, it can also **deceive traffic restrictions imposed by ISP.
+See [this section](#a-potential-gateway-to-free-internet-after-net-neutrality-repeal)**

 This plugin has been tested on amd64 and arm Linux and amd64 Windows.
 It uses about the same CPU and memory as shadowsocks-libev (which is very little), and has almost no transmission overhead added on top of shadowsocks.
 Of course this project is still **very early into development, stability is therefore not guareented.**